abemscac/pies-doc/docs/react/use-effect.md

 ### Clean Up Functions

-Clean up function is **a function that is used to clean up the resources created in the previous run of an effect**, such as timers, event listeners, API requests, etc. A clean up function will be called before the next effect happens, or when the component is about to unmount.
+Clean up function is **a function that is used to clean up the resources created in the previous run of an effect**, such as timers, event listeners, API requests, etc. A clean up function will be called before the next effect happens, and when the component is about to unmount.

 To use a clean up function, we just need to return it in the `callback` of an effect.
 For example: